hashmil/ad-jargon/docs/faq.md

 - **Flexibility**: Easy to switch models if needed

 ### What happens if the AI is unavailable?
-The application has a robust fallback system that uses rule-based translation.
-It will always provide a jargon translation even if the AI service is down, ensuring 100% uptime for core functionality.
+The application uses retry logic to handle temporary failures.
+If the initial request fails, it will automatically retry up to 2 times.
+If all attempts fail, the user will receive an error message and can try again manually.

-### How does the fallback system work?
+### How does the retry system work?
-It uses:
+The application implements:
-1. **Predefined mappings**: 40+ common business terms to jargon equivalents
+1. **Automatic retries**: Up to 2 additional attempts for failed requests
-2. **Buzzword injection**: Random corporate buzzwords added throughout
+2. **Exponential backoff**: Brief delays between retry attempts
-3. **Template phrases**: Agency-style prefixes and suffixes
+3. **Error handling**: Clear error messages when all attempts fail
-4. **British spelling**: Consistent with the overall application
+4. **Manual retry**: Users can simply click translate again

 ### Is my data stored anywhere?
 No!
 The application is completely stateless: